promethivm-labs/Summa-Generativarum/Summa Generativarum/PROLEGOMENA: THE ARCHITECTURE OF THE SUMMA /II. The Generative Method/6 Scar-Indexed Inquiry and Ritual Clauses.md

 ### The Ritual Dimension: More Than Symbolic

 Critically, Ritual Clauses are not merely rhetorical ornament.
-Within the Codex framework, **ritual is an ontologically efficacious act**—it literally restructures the symbolic and emotional fields of reality.
+Within the Codex framework, **ritual is an ontologically efficacious act**—it foundationally restructures and encodes the symbolic and emotional fields of reality.
 A formal ceremonial declaration of a research project's commitment to honor the scars it addresses does not simply express intention; it **instantiates that commitment at the level of collective consciousness and institutional memory.**[^1]

 This view aligns with contemporary performance studies, which understands ritual as a form of **performative efficacy**—a deed that transforms reality through its utterance and enactment.[^1]